-4.2.1.
 Tests for assumptions of parametric data and reliability analysis

-The study carried out the tests for assumptions of parametric data and reliability analysis.
-This consists of normality and multi-collinearity tests to access the data validity and reliability to conduct EFA and SEM-CFA.
+The study carried out tests for assumptions of parametric data and reliability analysis.
+This consists of normality and multi-collinearity tests to assess the data validity and reliability to conduct EFA and SEM-CFA.
 In line with this, Koyuncu and Kilic (2019) advocated that the tests of normality and multi-collinearity should be preceded by the EFA and CFA to select an appropriate rotation and parameter estimation method for effective interpretation and conclusion.

-- Normality test: data normality indicates the shape of data distribution for the variables in the study (Hair et al., 2010).
-The two most widely used methods to measure data normality are skewness and kurtosis tests (Mishra and Mishra 2019; Patel 2015).
-To showcase the normal distribution of the data, skewness statistics should be ≤ 2, and kurtosis statics should be ≤5 (Bashir and Hassan, 2018).
+- 1. Normality test: data normality indicates the shape of data distribution for the variables in the study (Hair et al., 2010).
+The two most widely used methods to measure data normality are skewness and kurtosis tests (Mishra and Mishra, 2019; Patel, 2015).
+To showcase the normal distribution of the data, skewness statistics should be ≤ 2 and kurtosis statistics should be ≤ 5 (Kishabale and Hassan, 2018).
 The normality test carried out shows that all 21 items retained in the study were within the acceptable statistics showing normal distribution.
-Therefore, this data is suitable for performing EFA and SEM-CFA. - Multi-collinearity test: multi-collinearity is performed to show the extent to which a variable in a study is explained by others (Kline, 2016).
-The two key measures to establish multi-collinearity assumption are the variance inflation factor (VIF) and tolerance values.
-To avoid the violation of multi-collinearity assumption, the VIF value should be < 10 and the tolerance value should be > 0.10 (Hair et al., 2010; Kline, 2016).
-The findings from the multi-collinearity test shows the VIF value of 2.937, which is less than 10, and the tolerance value of 0.340, which is greater than 0.10.
+Therefore, this data is suitable for performing EFA and SEM-CFA. - 2.
+Multi-collinearity test: multi-collinearity is performed to show the extent to which a variable in a study is explained by others (Kline, 2016).
+The two key measures to establish a multi-collinearity assumption are the variance inflation factor (VIF) and tolerance values.
+To avoid the violation of the multi-collinearity assumption, the VIF value should be < 10 and the tolerance value should be > 0.10 (Hair et al., 2010; Kline, 2016).
+The findings from the multi-collinearity test show the VIF value of 2.937, which is less than 10 and the tolerance value of 0.340, which is greater than 0.10.
 Hence, there is no violation of multi-collinearity assumptions, making the data appropriate for performing EFA and SEM-CFA.

-4.2.2.
-Exploratory factor analysis (EFA) for budget overruns causal factors
+EFA for budget overruns causal factors

-The findings as presented in Table 5, indicate that 18 out of 21 items forming two principal components, and contributing to total explained variance of 46.303%, were retained.
-The remaining 3 items with poor factor loadings of less than 0.50 on their respective latent variable were deleted.
+The findings as presented in Table 5, indicate that 18 out of 21 items forming two principal components and contributing to a total explained variance of 46.303%, were retained.
+The remaining three items with poor factor loadings of less than 0.50 on their respective latent variable were deleted.